 As noted throughout this article, her claims were frequently self-contradictory.
 They were also at odds with the reports of all the most important people in her life.
-She not only lied about the primary issue of responsibility for the attack, but smaller issues as well, such as her comments to Brent Fleming about what she was going to do, about not having asked for the rifle as a present, and about not having ever talked with peers about committing crimes.
+She lied about not only the primary issue of responsibility for the attack but smaller issues as well, such as her comments to Brent Fleming about what she was going to do, about not having asked for the rifle as a present, and about not having ever talked with peers about committing crimes.

 The entire thrust of her allegations is that she was not responsible for her actions, that she was a victim.
 She was a victim of the drugs she took.
-She was a victim of the police and the court and her own attorney who hid the results of the drug tests.
-She was a victim of the S.W.A.T. team who shot people and blamed it on her.
-She was a victim of her father, mother, brother, sister, and peers who abused and neglected her.
+She was a victim of the police and the court and her own attorney, who hid the results of the drug tests.
+She was a victim of the SWAT team, who shot people and blamed it on her.
+She was a victim of her father, mother, brother, sister, and peers, who abused and neglected her.
 She was a victim of her depression and suicidal desires.